My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 Sundown \ Western Stars (2019)

 As expected, not long after the close of his Broadway stint, Bruce released his long-awaited nineteenth album in the summer of 2019.
 As hinted, it was a full-band recording but without the E Street Band.
 It did feature, however, David Sancious, the fantastic piano player from his first two albums.
-I feared the LP would be a return to his stripped down ‘dustbowl’ style, and the first single, “Hello Sunshine,” hinted at an allegiance to that sound though with a strong country bent, including whisked drums and slide guitar.
+I feared the LP would be a return to his stripped down ‘dust bowl’ style, and the first single, “Hello Sunshine,” hinted at an allegiance to that sound, though with a strong country bent with whisked drums and slide guitar.
 The song did, however, include sweeping string arrangements to fill out the sound, which was a sign of what was to come on the rest of the LP.

 BS58.jpg

 The album was an intriguing mix of the various facets of Bruce’s music, but with a new and welcome feature – those lush strings.
-His acoustic, western sounds of Nebraska, Ghost of Tom Joad, and Devils and Dust were now broadened in scope and feel, but not with the full-on instrumentation of the E Street Band, but with the easy listening and laid-back feel of the strings.
-The album also included pop-styled songs that did lean into his rock sound, but with the West Coast feel of prior tracks like, “Girls In their Summer Clothes,” or the smooth feel of “You’ll Be Comin’ Down,” both from the Magic LP - this is evident in a song like “Sundown.”
-Therefore, the album had a very familiar feel of twenty-first century Bruce, but with a fresh perspective.
+His acoustic, western sounds of Nebraska, Ghost of Tom Joad, and Devils and Dust were now broadened in scope and feel, but not with the full-on rock instrumentation of the E Street Band, but with the easy listening and laid-back feel of the strings.
+The album also included pop-styled songs that did lean into his rock sound, but with the west coast feel of prior tracks like, “Girls In their Summer Clothes,” or the smooth feel of “You’ll Be Comin’ Down,” both from the Magic LP.
+This was evident in a song like, “Sundown.”

 The album was critically acclaimed as Springsteen’s best since Magic.
 At the time of this writing no tour plans were announced, but I wouldn’t be surprised to see live shows result, since we know Bruce just can’t stay off the stage and, after the lengthy Broadway stint, is likely itching to play with a full band again.
 Who that band will be remains to be seen.